 Useful facts about Botifarra

-- Other ingredients such as rice, tripe, and truffles can also be added to botifarra to create unique versions of the original.
+- You can add other ingredients such as rice, tripe, and truffles to botifarra to create unique versions of the original.

-- Botifarra is the only traditional-style cooked sausage product that is cured by the addition of salt.
+- Botifarra is the only traditional-style cooked sausage product you can cure by adding salt.

 - Soledad, a small town on the Caribbean coast of Columbia, is best known for its love of botifarra in a dish called bollo de yuca.